-This handbook has been prepared to give you a general overview of Insa employment policies.
-Careful review and familiarization of the policies within are your responsibility.
-The contents of this handbook are presented as a matter of information only.
+This handbook provides a general overview of Insa employment policies, procedures, and benefits available to eligible employees.
+It is your responsibility to carefully review the policies within and to direct any questions to your supervisor or Human Resources.

 While Insa believes wholeheartedly in the plans, policies and procedures described here, they are not conditions of employment.
 Insa reserves the right to modify, revoke, suspend, terminate, or change any and all such plans, policies, benefits or procedures in whole or in part, at any time, with or without notice.
-The language used in this handbook is not intended to create nor is it to be construed to constitute a contract between Insa and any one or all employees, nor does it convey any expressed or implied promises.
+The handbook is not a contract or agreement of employment or warranty of any benefits, either expressed or implied.